-Amortized Cost Gross Unrealized Gain Gross Unrealized Loss Estimated Fair Value As of March 31, 2011: Cash equivalents \$ 44,958 \$ 4 \$ (1) \$44,961 Short term 21,705 2 (3) 21,704 U.S. agency securities \$ 66,663 \$ 6 \$ (4) \$ 66,665
+Amortized Cost Gross Unrealized Gain Gross Unrealized Loss Estimated Fair Value Money market funds \$ 2,189 \$ 0 \$ 0 \$ 2,189 U.S. government and agency securities 53,784 11 (8) 53,787 Total assets measured at fair value \$ 55,973 \$ 11 \$ (8) \$ 55,976

 The contractual maturity date of all of the Company's available-for-sale securities is within one year.
+The Company did not hold any available-for-sale securities as of December 31, 2010.

-6. Note and Warrant Purchase Agreement
+6. Note and Warrant Purchase Agreement 2010

 In January 2011, the Company entered into a Note and Warrant Purchase Agreement (the Note Agreement) with existing stockholders, including certain of the Company's officers, under which the Company issued subordinated secured promissory notes (the Notes) with an aggregate principal amount of \$5,000,000 bearing interest at 8% per year.
 The Notes matured on the earliest to occur of the closing of the next financing in which the Company issued and sold shares of capital stock of at least \$25,000,000, a change of control as defined in the Note Agreement, or January 6, 2012.
 The Company's obligations under the Notes were secured by the assets of the Company, excluding intellectual property, and were subordinated to senior indebtedness of the loan agreement entered into in March 2005, as amended (see Note 7) and the Line of Credit (see Note 8).
 In connection with the Note Agreement, the Company issued warrants to acquire a total of 103,182 shares of Series E-1 convertible preferred stock with an exercise price of \$0.02 per share.
-The fair value of these warrants, based on contemporaneous valuation, was \$1,157,000 and was recognized as an original issue discount amortizable over the expected life of the borrowing.
+The fair value of these warrants, based on a contemporaneous valuation, was \$1,157,000 and was recognized as an original issue discount amortizable over the expected life of the borrowing.
 In connection with the IPO in February 2011, the warrants were exercised for 103,182 shares of common stock and the Company repaid all principal and interest outstanding under these Notes in February and March 2011.
 Upon the repayment of the Notes, the unamortized discount of \$1,157,000 was immediately recognized as interest expense.